-With a sad note, East Africa mourns the tragic loss of the four mountain gorillas ’ species.
-They were struck down by lightening at the Uganda-Rwanda Border at Mgahinga gorilla national park.
+On a sad note, East Africa mourns the tragic loss of the four mountain gorillas’ species.
+They were struck down by lightning at the Uganda-Rwanda border in Mgahinga Gorilla National Park.

-When gorilla trackers went to see, the three females, including one that was pregnant, and an infant, they found them dead with “gross lesions” on their bodies.
+When gorilla trackers went trekking, the three females including one that was pregnant and an infant were found dead with “gross lesions” on their bodies.

 Origin of the four mountain gorillas

-The dead four mountain gorillas that belonged to the Hirwa family of gorillas in Rwanda had crossed to Uganda and had been living at Mgahinga national park.
-Mgahinga gorilla national park is part of the Virunga massif which is shared by Uganda, Rwanda and DR Congo.
+The four dead mountain gorillas that belonged to the Hirwa family of gorillas in Rwanda had crossed to Uganda and had been living at Mgahinga Gorilla National Park.
+Mgahinga Gorilla National Park is part of the Virunga massif which is shared by Uganda, Rwanda, and D.R.
+Congo.

-“This was extremely sad,” Andrew Seguya, executive secretary of the GVTC, told the BBC.
+“This was extremely sad,” Andrew Seguya, the Executive Secretary of the GVTC, told the BBC.

-“There are only 1000 mountain gorillas in the whole universe.
-And the sudden loss of 3 females at ones is a great loss because their capability to contribute to the gorillas quantities was immense.”
-Dr Seguya said.
+“There are only 1,000 mountain gorillas in the whole universe.
+And the sudden loss of 3 females at once is a great loss because their capability to contribute to the gorilla’s quantities was immense.”
+Dr. Seguya said.

 He added that the 13 surviving members of the Hirwa family have been found and are feeding well.
-This is a great loss once again to the three countries where Miuntain gorillas are found of Uganda, Rwanda and Demcratic Republic of Congo.
+This is a great loss once again to the three countries where Mountain gorillas are found-Uganda, Rwanda, and the Democratic Republic of Congo.